AlexRobinson-/Redux-Fetch/readme.md

 ### 7. Set up your api code (optional)
 As mentioned in the above section, the entity reducer will use any entities from the action payload.

-The fetchAction thunk in this library will add whatever your api/promise resolves with to the action payload.
 So to make your action files a little cleaner, add your normalization code to your api functions.

-Note: the fetchAction thunk is expecting your api/promise to resolve with an object with either a response or error attribute.
-This can be added to the api code as well.

 Example:
 ```js